setokk/PhysioLink-Backend/README.md

 <hr>

 ### Documentation
-You can find the backend API reference in **localhost:3000/physiolink/api**, if run locally.
+You can find the backend API reference in <a href="http://localhost:3000/physiolink/api">localhost:3000</a>, if run locally.

 <hr>